musharafmaqbool/TALENTFLOW-A-MINI-HIRING-PLATFORM/README.md

 The build goes into the `dist/` folder - just upload that to any static hosting service!

-## Deploy to Vercel

-This is set up and ready for Vercel:

-1. Push to GitHub
-2. Import in Vercel
-3. Deploy!

-The `vercel.json` file is already configured to handle routing properly.

 ## A Few Notes